Rob is the current Creative NZ / Jack C. Richards 2017 Composer-In-Residence at the New Zealand School of Music, Victoria University, Wellington

 Tania Giannouli and Rob Thorne

 A project of deep and visceral improvisations by two uncompromising explorative musicians.
-Their forthcoming album "Rewa" was recorded in Athens in April 2017 at AntArt Studios is being released early 2018 on Rattle Records.
+Their forthcoming album "Rewa" that was recorded in Athens in April 2017 at AntArt Studios is being released May 2018 on Rattle Records.

 "This album has terrific presence and grunt!"
 Steve Garden (Rattle Records)